amandaghassaei/canvas-capture/README.md

 `-an` creates a video with no audio

 For Mac users: I highly recommend checking out [MacOS Automator](https://support.apple.com/guide/automator/welcome/mac) and creating a Quick Action for these types of conversions that you can call on any file by right clicking in the Finder.
-I have some instructions for that [here](https://github.com/amandaghassaei/ffmpeg-scripts); I hope to clean this up and make it easy to install at some point in the future.
-I have a Quick Action for "Convert to MP4" that invokes the above ffmpeg command on whatever file I've selected – big time saver!
+I have some instructions for that [here](https://github.com/amandaghassaei/ffmpeg-scripts) (I hope to clean this up and make it easy to install at some point in the future).
+I have a Quick Action for "Convert to MP4" that invokes the above ffmpeg command on whatever file I've selected – it's a big time saver!

 ## Development